kloverde/jquery-PickAndChoose/README.md

 ## Using

-Invoke the plugin on an empty <div> and pass properties as you prefer.
+Invoke the plugin on an empty &lt;div&gt; and pass properties as you prefer.
 The only required properties are `unselectedItems` and `selectedItems`.
 If you have more than one PickAndChoose widget in your page, you must then specify `unselectedId` and `selectedItems`.

 | Property | Description | Default Value |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------- |---------------|